-Working from home requires a great amount of dedication and motivation; it can be very easy to get distracted so it's imperative to create a daily or weekly schedule to stay on top of deadlines and projects.
-Same goes for healthy eating and exercising, if you don't schedule it in and plan for it, healthy choices can easily be filled with work, household chores, and eating poorly.
+Working from home requires a great amount of dedication and motivation; it can be easy to get distracted, so it's imperative to create a daily or weekly schedule to stay on top of deadlines and projects.
+The same goes for healthy eating and exercising, if you don't schedule it in and plan for it, healthy choices can easily be filled with work, household chores, and eating poorly.
 Schedule times for meals, snacks, and exercise, it will help you stay trim and give you a clear head for work-related matters.

-When you work from home you lose the social interaction of co-workers and loneliness and boredom can set in, and in turn, can cause over-eating.
-If you're feeling lonely pack up laptop and head to your local café, coffee shop, bookstore, or library, most places offer free wireless internet connections.
+When you work-from-home, you lose the social interaction of co-workers, and loneliness and boredom can set in, and in turn, can cause over-eating.
+If you're feeling lonely, pack up a laptop, and head to your local café, coffee shop, bookstore, or library, most places offer free wireless internet connections.
 This will give you a dose of social interaction while fighting those cravings to raid the fridge and eat when you're not really hungry.

 Don't have the time or money to join a gym?
 Too hot to run outdoors?
-Many cable providers have free exercise channels where you can do everything from yoga and aerobics to Pilates and hip-hop cardio dance.
+Try streaming a free class online where you can do everything from yoga and aerobics to Pilates and hip-hop cardio dance.
+Peloton offers a free trial of their fitness app.
 Or do you have kids that just won't let you get through an entire exercise routine?
 Put on some music and run around and dance with them.

-In the end, we all know there is no Magic Wand to wave that will help us lose those extra 5- 10 lbs.
-We all know that wishing is not going to help us maintain a healthy weight.
+In the end, we all know there is no magic wand to wave that will help us lose those extra 5- 10 lbs.
+We all know that wishing is not going to help us lose weight.
 But every time we can get some new ideas to add to our bag of tricks, we should consider how they might work for us.
 Listen to your body and your head.
-I bet if I asked you right now “What three solutions can you do right now to help you achieve this goal?”
+I bet if I asked you right now, “What three solutions can you do right now to help you achieve this goal?”
 You would know exactly what you needed to do!
 Answer the question!
 Follow these tips.
 YOU CAN DO IT!